43 Books About Mexico For Travelers & History Buffs

 On a side note, my in-laws are from the town of Zitacuaro, Michoacan, and sold Diana Kennedy the piece of land she used to build her estate.
 It is a beautiful part of Mexico with an overlooked food culture.
 If you want to learn about ranch-style cuisine Zitacuaro is a good place to start.

-41. Seven Days In The Valley: Baja California’s Wine Country Cuisine by William Scott Koenig
+53. Seven Days In The Valley: Baja California’s Wine Country Cuisine by William Scott Koenig

-Scott Koenig is one of the go-to guys when it comes to food in the Baja California region.
-He writes a great blog called a Gringo in Mexico highlighting great food on both sides of the border.
 The intro was written by Nicholas Gilman who has been writing about Mexico City for over a decade and influenced me to start writing.
 These are very talented individuals who get to the heart of the blossoming Mexican wine country.
 This book would make a great Christmas or birthday present.

-42. La Tacopedia: La Enciclopedia del Taco by Juan Carlos Mena
+54. La Tacopedia: La Enciclopedia del Taco by Juan Carlos Mena

 As the title would suggest, this is an encyclopedia dedicated to the taco.
 There is a lot more to the taco trade than one might believe at first.
 For example, there are a lot of different kinds of lamb.
 Young, old, gender, and race all change the flavor of your tacos de barbacoa.
 They also have some excellent recommendations for tacos.
 Most of the taco stands are in Mexico City but when you are in the area, you will eat better than a king.

-43. Los Sabores de Nayarit by Alondra Maldonado Rodriguera
+55. Los Sabores de Nayarit by Alondra Maldonado Rodriguera

 I spend a good deal of time in Nayarit and wanted to know more about the cuisine.
-Most people talk about Sinaloa-style seafood but my favorite seafood restaurant Nayarit-style.
+Most people talk about Sinaloa-style seafood but my favorite seafood restaurant is Nayarit-style.

 Final Thoughts On The Best Books About Mexico